-Yes, summer is approaching and nothing helps cool down our body temperature quite like frozen treats, which is why I am ramping up my freezer with plenty of go-to, grab-and-glow ices, sorbets, and smoothie pops along with pitchers of spa-water and aqua frescas to keep me well hydrated.
-And with nature’s bounty of fresh fruit coming into season, its time to gather the harvest and put it on ice starting with this berry sorbet.
+Yes, summer is approaching, and nothing helps cool down our body temperature quite like frozen treats.
+That’s s why I am ramping up my freezer and refrigerator with grab-and-glow sorbets, doubled-dipped smoothie pops, pitchers of spa-water, and aqua Frescas to satisfy my sweet cravings and to keep me well hydrated.
+And with nature’s bounty of fresh fruit coming into the season, its time to gather the harvest and put it on ice starting with this berry sorbet.
 Bursting with antioxidants, blueberries are naturally high in fiber while being low in calories as well as complex carbohydrates.
-Their oxidative power of reducing DNA damage; helping to reduce the risk of heart attack by lowering blood pressure; and maintaining brain function to improve memory, is a few of the many benefits that ranks blueberries as one of nature’s superfoods.
+Their oxidative power of reducing DNA damage, lowering blood pressure, maintaining brain function, are a few of the many benefits that rank blueberries as one of nature’s superfoods.

-Recipe notes: Adding whipped egg whites towards the end of churning, provides a lighter, smoother consistency while the addition of a couple of tablespoons of vodka inhibits ice crystals from forming.
+Recipe notes: Adding whipped egg whites towards the end of churning, provides a lighter, smoother consistency.
+At the same time, the addition of a couple of tablespoons of vodka inhibits ice crystals from forming.
 What you will need: Cuisinart ice cream machine, blender, spatula, bowl, hand mixer, and container for freezing.
 Active prep time 15-minutes.
 Yields 1 1/2 quarts.
 Difficulty level: Very easy.

 - 1-cup stevia

 - 1/4-cup pasteurized liquid egg whites or aquafaba (if using aquafaba, add 1/2 tsp lime extract to offset the bean flavor)

 - 2-Tbsp Blackberry infused vodka or plain vodka

 - In a saucepan, bring water to a boil and add stevia.
 Stir to dissolve and set simple syrup aside to cool.